fun-with-serverless/rustifying-serverless/README.md

 There are primarily three ways to integrate Rust:

 ### 1. Rust Bindings
+#### Python
 - Use Pyo3 with maturin to create a `.whl` package for use in your Python Lambda.
-- Example code can be found under [s3-ops-rust-lib](./s3-ops-rust-lib).
+- Example code can be found under [s3-ops-rust-pyo3-lib](./s3-ops-rust-pyo3-lib).

+#### NodeJS
+- Use NAPI-RS to package and build your code.
+A one stop CLI, unlike Python where you need to use teo tools.
+- Examples can be found under [s3-ops-rust-napi-lib](./s3-ops-rust-napi-lib).

-- **Benefits**: Speed of development and no need to rewrite the Lambda function.
+**Benefits**: Speed of development and no need to rewrite the Lambda function.

 ### 2. Rewrite the Lambda
 - Use `cargo-lambda` and AWS SAM to deploy a full-fledged Rust Lambda.